-- Vaccines help protect against specific infectious diseases caused by some viruses and bacteria.
-They stimulate the body’s immune system to destroy the organism and ‘remember’ it so that it can fight against infection again in the future if necessary.
+- Vaccines help to protect against specific infectious diseases caused by some viruses and bacteria.

-- The vaccines your cat needs will depend on his health status, age, lifestyle, and what diseases are common in your geographical area.
+- The vaccines your cat needs will depend on his/her health status, age, lifestyle, and what diseases are common in your area.

-- It is important to remember that even cats living totally indoors require regular vaccination as they may be exposed to diseases in many circumstances (such as travel or boarding, interaction with other cats, the addition of a new cat to the home, and even viruses carried on your clothing).
+- Even cats living totally indoors require regular vaccination as they may be exposed to diseases in many circumstances (such as travel or boarding, interaction with other cats, the addition of a new cat to the home, and even viruses carried on your clothing).

 Why Does My Kitten Need a Series of More Than One Vaccine?

-- how likely the cat is to be exposed to the infectious agent
+- How likely your cat is to be exposed to a specific disease

 This is why re-vaccination intervals may vary, both from cat to cat, home to home, and with different diseases.
 Your veterinarian will be able to customize a vaccination schedule for your cat.